coyote/html_tagger/README.md

 Several convience methods monkey patched on String to wrap in HTML formatting.

+Method chaining is possible, but produces a lot of embedded SPAN tags.
+New methods to be added later will allow for a call for a single SPAN tag.

 ## Installation

 Add this line to your application's Gemfile: